Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Preliminaries

-where the sum is taken over all vertices $v$ and $\left\{v_i:i=1,2,3\text{ (mod 3)}\right\}$ are labels for cyclically ordered edges adjacent to the vertex $v$.
-The form is degenerate: Casimirs are the lengths of geodesics surrounding holes.
+Here, the sum is taken over all vertices $v$, and $v_1,v_2,v_3$ label the cyclically ordered edges adjacent to $v$, with indices taken modulo $3$.
+This Poisson bracket is degenerate; its Casimirs are the lengths of geodesics surrounding the holes.